 Chinese factories sometimes have poor quality control.

-Buying Considerations (Features to Look For)
+Buying Considerations (What to Look For in Cookware Sets)

 Once you've figured out what which sets are high quality, now you need to look at specific features to pick what's best for you: